7 Ways to Nurture a Procurement Disruption Culture

 Procurement and procurement disruption

-In procurement one cannot do too much to directly impact external disruption.
-However, procurement still has a significant impact on the supply chain and the ultimate value delivered to customers.
+However, procurement has a significant impact on the supply chain and the ultimate value delivered to customers.

-Procurement can therefore have a massive impact on internal disruption.
+Procurement can therefore have a material impact on internal disruption and delivering procurement excellence.

 Procurement has a major role to play in: